pepa65/TNBT/README.md

 ## A New Testament webpage
 All the books of the New Testament in one html page through: `./mkhtm` The resulting `html/index.html` can be served as a single-page TNBT New Testament page.
+The file `html/index.htm` is the same but without the table of contents at the start.

 ## Epub file for e-readers: TNBT-NT.epub
 * Produce an epub3 file with the whole New Testament: `./mkepub`